alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

   }
   ```

 - These two functions differ by the type of `y` only.
-This trival difference
+This trivial difference
   results in different [machine code](./07_strict-aliasing-rule-violation/lib.asm):

   ```asm